 Advantages of Having Two Springs Instead of One

 As stated earlier, the torsion spring can actually come in different sizes, including varying lengths and diameters.
-One of the most common mistakes garage door installers tends to make, are using a single screw instead of two.
+One of the most common mistakes garage door installers tends to make, is using a single screw instead of two.

-As for the installer, it is not only just cost-effective but also less time consuming.
+As for the installer, it is not only just cost-effective but also less time-consuming.
 But, that is certainly not the case for the end consumer.
 Here at Silver Fox Garage Door, we believe in providing the best in class customer service, without keeping them in the dark.
 In fact, it has always been our recommendation to use two springs during torsion spring replace.

 Advantages of Using Two Spring System